RyanBranco/installfest/README.md

 # Installfest
-This is all of the installation needed to begin web development.
+Things to install for a new computer to begin web developemnt.

 Following tools:
 - Homebrew